 The department's research also focuses on issues of diversity across all of these research specialty areas.

-The core organization consists of the chair, an associate chair, a director of graduate studies, a director of undergraduate studies, and an associate director of academic operations.
-Faculty include 38 tenured or tenure-track faculty, 12 full-time non-tenure track teaching faculty, twelve adjunct faculty, four administrative and professional faculty (including the assistant director of the academic advising center), a director of the Center for Psychological Services and Development, our training clinic, approximately 80 affiliate faculty, nine classified staff members, and several hourly employees.
-Research programs in the department fund an additional four full time faculty members, several administrative and professional faculty, three post-doctoral fellows, and numerous hourly and student workers.
-In addition, the department consists of 126 doctoral students who assist in research, teaching, and administration, Altogether the department has attained prominent status within the university as a whole and also among the psychology community.
+The core organization consists of the chair, an associate chair, a director of graduate studies, a director of undergraduate studies and a director of academic operations.
+Faculty include 38 tenured or tenure-track faculty, 12 full-time non-tenure track teaching faculty, varying numbers of adjunct faculty, five administrative and professional faculty (including the associate director of advising and undergraduate academic operations and the associate director of graduate academic operations), a director of the Center for Psychological Services and Development, our training clinic, approximately 80 affiliate faculty, nine classified staff members, and several hourly employees.
+Fiscal operations in the department are supported by six full-time support staff, one of whom is the service center director of operations.
+Research programs in the department fund an additional four full-time faculty members, several administrative and professional faculty, three post-doctoral fellows, and numerous hourly and student workers.
+In addition, the department consists of 127 doctoral students who assist in research, teaching and administration.
+Altogether the department has attained prominent status within the university as a whole and also among the psychology community.

 Location and Facilities